Low thyroid function affects more than 30 million women and 15 million men.

 One of the most important factors that leads to hypothyroidism is exposure to environmental toxins such as pesticides, which act as hormone or endocrine disruptors and interfere with thyroid hormone metabolism and function.

-This study highlights the importance of overall detoxification.
-It is quite a significant finding that shows exactly how toxins interfere with thyroid function.
+The study highlights the importance of overall detoxification.
+It makes it perfectly clear how toxins interfere with thyroid function.

 Heavy metals such as mercury can also affect thyroid function.
 I see many people with chronic hypothyroidism and other thyroid problems because mercury interferes with normal thyroid function.